Feedback

-When the criteria defined in your conditions are met, the Actions will:
+When the criteria defined in your conditions are met, the Action is triggered.

 • Skip respondents to a future point in your survey, either on the same-page, or to a future page.